ozwaldorf/carburetor/README.md

 ---

+### Userstyles

+A fork of the Catppuccin userstyles is maintained at [carburetor-userstyles](https://github.com/ozwaldorf/carburetor-userstyles/) and synced periodically.
+Over 100 websites are supported with auto-updates setup correctly.

+---

 ### Config Examples

 #### Nvim

 [catppuccin.nvim](https://github.com/catppuccin/nvim) can be easily configured to use carburetor colors, shown [here](src/nvim.lua).

-#### Userstyles

-Catppuccin [userstyle](https://github.com/catppuccin/userstyles/) ports use the same exact color definitions, and can be easily patched by replacing them with the [userstyle colors](src/userstyle.css).

 #### Wezterm